Convergence for adaptive resampling of random Fourier features: Finite amount of nodes and the cutoff procedure

-To approximately sample from the optimal distribution $p_*$ is advantageous, since the corresponding approximation error $K^{-1}C_{p_*}\ll K^{-1}C_{p}$ can be much smaller compared to a random Fourier feature approximation based on a distribution $p$ with faster frequency decay than $\hat f$.
+holds for $k>d/2$ and $v\in \mathcal C(\mathbb T^d)$, where $H^{k}(\mathbb T^d)$ is the Sobolev space of functions with $k$ derivatives in $L^2(\mathbb T^d)$.
+Sobolev's inequality is proved using the Fourier series representation and applying Cauchy's inequality for differentiable functions $v$ that are dense in $H^{k}(\mathbb T^d)$, see \cite{rauch}.
+Convergence in this Sobolev space follows as in \eqref{f_N_decay}, using Parseval's identity provided $2(\ell-k)-d>0$.
+Consequently the convergence of the Fourier series requires $ \ell>d/2+d/2=d \,. $ } \end{remark} To approximately sample from the optimal distribution $p_*$ is advantageous, since the corresponding approximation error $K^{-1}C_{p_*}\ll K^{-1}C_{p}$ can be much smaller than a random Fourier feature approximation based on a distribution $p$ with faster frequency decay than $\hat f$.
 We note that although the decay suggested for the tail of $\hat f$ in Assumption \ref{assu:decay} is sufficiently fast, the corresponding optimal constant $C_{p_*}(f)$ can be arbitrarily large if $C$ is large.
 The size of the constant $C$ matters, as $C_{p_*}=\mathcal O(C^\ell)$ can also become large for $\ell>d\gg 1$.
 The anisotropic setting with a few directions, with large constants $C$ having small decay powers $\ell$, and several remaining directions with small constants $C$ are discussed in Section \ref{other}.